AustinNeverPee/FedRecPapers/README.md

 <strong>Last Update: Dec.
 5th 2020</strong>.

 ## Summary

+The works in the following list is sorted by time.

 | Title | Time | Publication venue |
 | --- | --- | --- |
 | [The More the Merrier - Federated Learning from Local Sphere Recommendations](https://publications.sba-research.org/publications/201708%20-%20BMalle%20-%20The%20More%20the%20Merrier.pdf) | Sep.
 2017 | CD-MAKE'17 |